Correlation Between Bank of the Philippine Is and BOC Hong

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Bank of the are ranked lower than 5 (%) of all global equities and portfolios over the last 90 days.
-In spite of fairly weak essential indicators, Bank of the Philippine Is showed solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Bank of the are ranked lower than 4 (%) of all global equities and portfolios over the last 90 days.
+In spite of fairly weak essential indicators, Bank of the Philippine Is may actually be approaching a critical reversion point that can send shares even higher in April 2025.

 BOC Hong Kong